 At PMK we believe in offering as broad a range of learning experiences as possible.
 To ensure that these experiences are of high quality, we employ several external coaches who specialise in the delivery of various extracurricular opportunities which contribute to quality learning.
 This makes our centre unique in its approach.

-At PMK we offer a week session entitled Performance Art Smart.
-This session offers opportunities to explore dance, drama and music in an integrated way while developing performance art intelligence.
+At PMK we offer two sessions per week focused on Drama (Tuesday) and Music (Thursday) Performance Art.
+These sessions offer opportunities to explore dance, drama and music in an integrated way while developing performance art intelligence.

 These types of experiences help children to:

 - Develop a deeper understandings of these individual arts

 - Discover ways of showing their feelings and emotions through different media

 - Develop their language skills

 - Control their bodies, and build muscle strength and coordination

 - Link music, drama and dance with everyday experiences